Obsidian-ig/GodSpeed/README.md

 # Obsidians Fast Climb Mod

-This mod allows you to scale/climb in lethal company very fast.
+This mod allows you to run in lethal company very fast.